Are you wondering what the behavioral philosophy of optometry has to offer your patients and your practice?

-If these questions seem familiar, it's time you looked into the Optometric Extension Program Foundation Clinical Curriculum.
+If these questions seem familiar, it's time you investigated the Optometric Extension Program Foundation Clinical Curriculum.

-According to John Jacobi, O.D., FCOVD, Lavonia, MI, after taking OEP Clinical Curriculum courses:
+Note that according to John Jacobi, O.D., FCOVD, Lavonia, MI, after taking OEPF Clinical Curriculum courses:

 "This is a whole new way of thinking about vision and vision therapy."